 - What is so special about your target audience?

 Can you call your target audience distinctive?
-If yes, try to address this fact while generating news to media channels.
+If yes, try to address this fact while generating news for media channels.
 People will likely read about unusual and unique facts, so your reference to a specific group of the audience should sound intriguing.
 Also, mention how exactly this audience group may benefit from your startup.
 Journalists will likely highlight those benefits that have to do with “hot” social issues (pandemic, LGBTQ rights, racism, etc).

 - What is so special about your product?

 Startups enter the market as quickly, as they disappear.
-If you are craving to stay in the niche, make sure you differentiate from competitors.
+If you are craving to stay in the niche, make sure you differentiate yourself from competitors.
 We know a lot of examples when startups suggested a new approach to a regular product/service, and then they turned into world-known companies.
 For example, Uber outclassed all taxi services with a convenient ordering system operated through the Internet.
 The startup’s idea became an inspiration to hundreds of other online taxi apps, yet none of them could ever repeat the success of Uber.

 Startup PR: Common Mistakes